oracle-livelabs/analytics-ai/nba-genai-analytics-dashboard/5-connect-data-from-database/connect-data-from-database.md

-# Connecting your data from the database
+# Connect your data from the database

 ## Introduction